brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/usage/atlas-details.md

 ### [Enhanced and Unified Mouse Brain Atlas v2](https://figshare.com/articles/dataset/Unified_mouse_brain_atlas_v2/25750983)
-The updated version of the Unified Mouse Brain Atlas builds upon the work of [Chon et al. (2019)](https://doi.org/10.1038/s41467-019-13057-w), which introduced a highly segmented adult mouse brain atlas with unified anatomical labeling based on the Allen Common Coordinate Framework (CCF).
+The updated version of the Unified Mouse Brain Atlas builds upon the work of [Chon et al. (2019)](https://doi.org/10.1038/s41467-019-13057-w), which introduced a more finely segmented adult mouse brain atlas with unified anatomical labeling based on the Allen Common Coordinate Framework (CCF).
 The original atlas integrated the Franklin-Paxinos (FP) labels into the CCF space, providing consistent and detailed segmentation across brain regions.